 Grass Has Chlorophyll.
 Is it True Dogs Need That in their Diet?

 Dogs do, in fact, need chlorophyll!
 Chlorophyll will help replenish your dog’s red blood cells which carry oxygen to the organs and cells throughout his body.
 But while the grass is green and therefore contains chlorophyll, it is not the best source.
 When you see dogs eating grass, don’t fool yourself into thinking they are getting the chlorophyll they need.
 That’s because they can’t digest it.
-Providing quality pet food that contains healthful vegetables or offering your pet fresh veggies like broccoli and parsley straight from the garden is far more beneficial.
+Providing the best dog food that contains healthful vegetables or offering your pet fresh veggies like broccoli and parsley straight from the garden is far more beneficial.
 You may even find they enjoy pickles, and while dogs can eat pickles you should be careful and watch the salt content and other ingredients used to make them.

 Should Dogs be Given the Same Diet as Their Counterparts in the Wild?

 Some veterinarians and dog owners of a late push for a “natural” diet for dogs that more closely resembles what their ancestors, namely wolves, eat in the wild.
 And these animals do eat grasses and other plant life.
 The suggestion is that despite thousands of years of domestication, the biology of dogs and their wolf-like ancestors has not changed.
 This is simply not true.
 In fact, it is not even clear if dogs evolved from present-day wolves, but rather a smaller species of wolf that no longer exists.
 The dietary needs of today’s domesticated dogs are quite different than those of wolves, coyotes, and other “wild dogs.”
 Your pet should be given a well-tested, nutritionally balanced dog food diet, and if you want to go the extra mile you might try feeding them organic dog food.